 Yet, what we build today will have long-term implications for humankind and the planet.
 According to the fifth assessment report of the Intergovernmental Panel on Climate Change, “The very long life-cycles of buildings create risks of energy use “lock-in” with the effects of low ambition today playing out for decades.”

 For almost eight years, ESMT Berlin has been facilitating the Sustainable Business Roundtable, or SBRT.
-Adidas, ING, Siemens, Unilever, and other international member companies have created a viable corporate agenda for sustainability.
+Adidas, ING, Siemens, Unilever, and other international member companies have created a viable corporate agenda for sustainability and looking out for commercial real estate technology trends.
 In contrast to these companies, businesses in the real estate sector have been rather slow to adopt new and sustainable ways of operating.
 In fact, according to research published in 2017 by Corporate Knights, only three of the Global 100 Most Sustainable Corporations in the World are real estate companies.
 Moreover, according to the 2017 Global Real Estate Sustainability Benchmark (GRESB) survey of over 850 real estate entities, the average score for environmental, social, and governance performance was 63 out of 100.
 While comparatively higher than the previous year’s score (60), it is still too low to achieve sustainability.

 What is holding the real estate companies back and how can ESMT, a business school, change the situation?
 Last year in October, the Center for Sustainable Business at ESMT and students embarked on an action-oriented research project with the real estate company ZIEGERT.
 Their recommendations illuminate the path towards sustainable real estate.